-The HSA system is designed to assist the driver when starting a vehicle from a stop on a hill.
-HSA will maintain the level of brake pressure the driver applied for a short period of time after the driver takes their foot off of the brake pedal.
-If the driver does not apply the throttle during this short period of time, the system will release brake pressure and the vehicle will roll down the hill.
-The system will release brake pressure in proportion to amount of throttle applied as the vehicle starts to move in the intended direction of travel.
+The HSA system is designed to mitigate roll back from a complete stop while on an incline.
+If the driver releases the brake while stopped on an incline, HSA will continue to hold the brake pressure for a short period.
+If the driver does not apply the throttle before this time expires, the system will release brake pressure and the vehicle will roll down the hill as normal